shashankrushiya/shashankrushiya.github.io/DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-This guide will walk you through deploying your Next.js portfolio to GitHub Pages.
+This guide will walk you through deploying your Next.js portfolio to GitHub Pages at the root (https://shashankrushiya.github.io/).

 ## 🚀 Quick Start (Recommended)